Benefits of a Judicial Clerkship

 State court judges, particularly those that practice on the trial level or lower appellate level, tend to ease their requirements for law school candidates and look to other factors including work experience and place of residence.
 Often state judges will prefer to hire students that either live or attend law school in the state where the clerkship is available.
 Many state court judges, both on the trial and appellate level, begin interviewing potential clerks the fall of the candidates’ third year of law school.

-Check the resources available in the CSO for a list of hiring criteria for individual judges.Top
+Check the resources available in the CSO for a list of hiring criteria for individual judges.Back to top from Qualifications

 Types of Clerkships